Lifts contested 1

 10. Any intentional dropping or dumping of the bar.

 1. The front of the bench must be placed on the platform facing the head referee.

-buttocks shall be maintained throughout the attempt.
-The lifter’s shoes or toes must be in solid contact with the platform or
+the buttocks shall be maintained throughout the attempt.
+The lifter’s shoes or toes must be in solid contact with

 surface.
 The position of the head is optional.